I'm a Socially Anxious Introvert Who Oddly Tells All as a Writer

 Just be real.
 Just be you.

-Funny how that takes a little practice.
+Ironically, that takes practice.

 MEMBER BENEFITS